 Where a public prosecution might seek to rely on the Law Enforcement Directive, a IPA 2016 warrant might be required to process the research.
 However, it is unlikely that the authority shall extend to the arbitrary collection of data, about people that are not the subject of the investigation.

-Axeten recommends that during all OSINT, and particularly with social media research, the investigator should stay safe, not contravene personal data legislation, and gather material that relates only the subject(s) and associates of the investigation, by way of relevant screen-shots.
+Axeten recommends that during all III (OSINT), and particularly with social media research, the investigator should stay safe, not contravene personal data legislation, and gather material that relates only the subject(s) and associates of the investigation, by way of relevant screen-shots.